 *TreadmillReviewGuru helps consumers find the best home fitness products.
 When you buy a product we recommend, we may earn a commission.

-We are excited to review the ProForm City L6, a new foldable treadmill in ProForm’s compact lineup.
-Rather than simply fold up like other treadmills, the City L6 console collapses down onto the deck so it folds flat.
-This is the slimmest folded treadmill we’ve seen from ProForm.
+We are excited to review the ProForm City L6, a new foldable treadmill in ProForm’s compact line.
+Rather than simply folding up like other treadmills, the City L6 console collapses down onto the deck so it folds flat.
 This compact treadmill is perfect for college students, those who share a room, or anyone in a small apartment or other compact space.

 - Collapsible Uprights and Console